-This season’s UEFA Champions League and UEFA Europa League winners will play the annual UEFA Super Cup match in Porto on 12 August with a special match ball featuring a series of children’s drawings integrated into the ball’s design.
+This season’s UEFA Champions League and UEFA Europa League winners will play the annual UEFA Super Cup match at the Puskás Aréna in Budapest, Hungary on 24 September at 21:00 CET with a special match ball featuring a series of children’s drawings integrated into the ball’s design.

 The drawing by German youngster Jamie and his sister Zadie will appear on the ball.
 Jamie was amputated when he was just under a year old.
 He has been playing football from a very young age.
 Sport, being active and playing football have always been important to Jamie.
 Zadie, his younger sister, always accompanies Jamie to his football training, games and, of course, to AMPUKIDS events.
 Football is an essential part of their lives.

 Jamie: “For me, football means seeing my friends, being active and improving myself physically.
 Football is part of my life.
 At school break, in the afternoon with my friends on the football pitch, or at training in the club, wherever there is a ball, we play.
 The smile in the painted drawing represents the fun that football gives me.”

 “AMPUKIDS has been an integral part of my life for almost six years.
 The leisure activities we go to twice a year are like meeting our family again.
 Everyone is equal there and the disabilities are not the focus.
 It’s normal for prostheses to be put on and taken off, wheelchairs to be exchanged and for us to help and support each other.
 That's why I'm happy to be there every time.”